earthcubearchitecture-project418/p418Docs/publishing.md

 ### Publishing

 #### About
+Interested in publishing semantic metadata to support data set discovery?
 This document describes some of the steps and resources that those interested in publishing semantic metadata along the schema.org patterns can use.

 #### Basics
-The quick goal for the providers will simply be to:
+The quick start for the providers will simply be to:
-1. Be able to generate and include JSON-LD semantic metadata using schema.org/Dataset (see Ref 6) terms in the landing page of some set of data resources
+1. Be able to generate and include JSON-LD semantic metadata using schema.org/Dataset (see Ref 6) terms in the landing page of some set of data resources.
+Your best place to start are the Google resources [1] and [2]
 1. Create a sitemap for these URLs (see Ref 5)
+1. Tell P418 about it!

 For further information on the approach and the various types and properties being looked for consult ref 1 and 2.